shamanth-kuthpadi/IoCP/README.md

 # MOCP
-Multi Omics Causal Pipeline (GECP) for modeling and inference
+Multi Omics Causal Pipeline (MOCP) for modeling and inference

 ## Streamlining DoWhy for Effect Estimation